Regina Ladies Softball Association General Operating Rules as of July 7, 2020

 J) At the completion of every game, a complete and accurate score sheet must be handed in to the Association umpires by the Home Team.
 Score sheets are to include: team name, first and last name of every player (including substitute players listed at the bottom), player numbers, player position numbers, as well as reflect anytime a substitution player is entered into the game.
 Teams handing in an incomplete or inaccurate score sheet will be given one warning from the Association Executive.
 Any subsequent incomplete or inaccurate score sheets will result in a $25 fine per score sheet.

-A) All protests must be submitted in triplicate and accompanied by a protest fee of $20.00 to the umpire in chief.
+A) All protests must be emailed to firstname.lastname@example.org within 48 hours of the game.
+As well, a protest fee of $20.00 must be received by the Association prior to the protest being considered.
 This fee will be returned if the protest is upheld.

 B) All protests must be proceeded with as per the Canada Softball rule book.